paulkarpenko/us-code-ui/uscode/title-05-government-organization-and-employees/chapter-033-examination-selection-and-placement.md

 (ii) provide oversight of the Pathways Programs;

-(iii) establish, if appropriate, a Government-wide cap on the number of noncompetitive conversions to the competitive service of Interns, Recent Graduates, or PMFs (or a Government-wide combined conversion cap applicable to all three categories together);
+(iii) establish, if appropriate, a Government-wide cap on the number of noncompetitive conversions to the competitive service of Interns or Recent Graduates (or a Government-wide combined conversion cap applicable to both categories together);

 (iv) administer, and review and revise annually or as needed, any Government-wide cap established pursuant to this subsection;